anjali76Codes/React-First-Project/way to Create React Projects/basicway_create_react/notes.md

 ## React-Scripts
 - `react-scripts` comes from Create React App (CRA).
-- Handles setup and build process of a React app (using tools like webpack and Babel).
 - Automatically adds `index.js` to `index.html` and allows adding more scripts.